 Later, I saw a fruit at the produce market that reminded me of pictures I’d seen in my cashew research.
 What is it?
 Marañón.
 When I came home I looked at my jar of cashews from PriceMart and sure enough, “semillas de marañón”!
 Apparently semmilas (seeds) is the nuts, and marañón is the fruit.

-This is the marañón fruit
+This is a marañón fruit

 This is the fruit cut open.
 The flesh is very light and delicate, soft but not mushy, white, mildly sweet but without a distinctive flavor or much juice.
 The skin is soft and smooth, and the nut inside is very pretty (but I didn’t try to eat that part)